takuya-o/chatgpt-mattermost-bot/README.md

 > **Note** 👀
 > - Configuration methods have changed in version 3.
-> - There is no backward compatibility for configurations.
+> - The version 3.0.1 have backward compatibility for enviromnent variables configurations on single instance.
-> - You need to manually rewrite environment variables into `config.yaml`.
+> - Recommend manually rewrite environment variables into `config.yaml` for multi instance.

 ## Enhanced from the [original yGuy/chatgpt-mattermost-bot](https://github.com/yGuy/chatgpt-mattermost-bot)